This page was spun off of Mac OS X speed FAQ.

-HP All in one Scanner suggestions for fixing scanning with 10.9 MavericksSpecial thanks to Mrgreenbeans on the link below for the instructions which follow:
+HP All in one Scanner suggestions for fixing scanning with 10.9 MavericksSpecial thanks to Mrgreenbeans, an Apple Support Communities subscriber for the instructions below:

 1. Mount the disk image containing the HP scanner software.I was able to make my HP Scanjet 3970 work with Leopard.
 In addition, in the installer provided, there were scanner drivers for the HP Scanjet 2400, 3670, 3690, and 4070.
 You can find those drivers here on HP's website.

 2. Control-click to "show package contents."